apecloud/kubeblocks.io/blog/announcing-kubeblocks-v0.9.3.md

   - Replaced Java with `nc` for Zookeeper probes.

 - **Fixes:**
-  - Fixed incorrect backup size.
+  - Fixed the incorrect backup size issue.
-  - Resolved restore failure issues.
+  - Resolved the restore failure.
-  - Fixed snapshot-log mount error.
+  - Fixed the snapshot-log mount error.

 ### TiDB